(O.T.) For the fun of it, there's a humorous brief history of programming languages here.

 Assemblers give you the option of typing in comments.
 The common way is that anything following a semicolon on a line gets ignored by the assembler.
 Comments do not take any room in the program that gets formed for your target computer to run.
 Begin your file by typing comments (using the semicolon to begin each comment line), telling what the project is and anything else you feel is important including for example a table of what I/O bits are dedicated to what functions.
 If you have more than one version because goals changed, document which one the file is, right near the top.
 Neglecting this causes tons of confusion and wasted time later.

 Then, if the assembler offers the option of assembling for more than one processor, you'll need to tell it what processor you want.
-The assembler's manual will tell you what you need.
+The assembler's manual will tell you what you need in order to do that.
 The one I use now for 6502 when I do it on the PC is Cross-32 (C32 for short), formerly from Universal Cross-Assemblers but now sold by Data Sync Engineering, and the line would be:

 CPU "6502.TBL"